Amhya/App-Currcency-Converter/README.md

-# ITE-301-App-Development_MiniProject
-Currency Converter App
+# Currency Converter App

-Member:
-Rupert Caingal,
-CHristian Joy Salamant,
-Ernesto Esguerra,
-Jimwell Seminiano
+An mobile application that use api that you can use to know the equivalent of currency in the world